 With his animated shoulders, tortured postures, extravagant gestures, studied hesitancy and untamed animal sensitivity, he painted a perfect portrait of a disturbed and complex adolescent with whom young audiences could identify.

-On 30 September 1955, Dean was driving his silver Porsche 550 Spyder (pictured below left) on California Highway 46, a desolate country road, en route from Los Angeles to an autumn race meeting at Salinas Airport, 290 miles away.
+On 30 September 1955, Dean was driving his silver Porsche 550 Spyder (pictured) on California Highway 46, a desolate country road, en route from Los Angeles to an autumn race meeting at Salinas Airport, 290 miles away.

 He had originally intended to tow the Spyder, which he bought just nine days earlier, to the race but decided at the last minute to drive it there instead, taking his mechanic Rolf Wütherich as a passenger.